It’s All About Perspective: Understanding Change in the Markets

 A few weeks ago, I was on a call with a long-time client who reminded me of this adage.
 To him—and to many other investors—markets seem to be changing faster than ever.
 It might help to remember Hyman Minsky, a famed economist, and his “financial-instability hypothesis,” which suggested that the financial system swings between robustness and fragility and that these swings are an integral part of the business cycle.
 Stocks are risky, in part, because of their cyclical nature: as stocks (or a subset of stocks) become more attractive, more investors buy them, and prices go up.
 Then, as these stocks become too expensive, they inevitably crash.
 Once they’ve fallen enough, investors start buying them again because their prices are attractive once more.
 This same basic cycle repeats across various asset classes, for different lengths of time, and at different speeds.
 But it continues nonetheless—and it is one of the key underpinnings of Truepoint’s investment philosophy.

 The challenge of investing, of course, is that no one knows exactly where we are in this cycle, and no one can tell exactly when we’ve hit the valuation peak—or the bottom of a crash.
 And yet, many “experts” still claim that they can predict the precise moment when investors should start buying and selling particular stocks.
 Given today’s tumultuous times—with monetary policy shifts, political upheaval, and pricing disparities—it’s no surprise that many investors, like our clients, are concerned about the amount of change taking place.
-We wanted to take this opportunity to review some of the significant changes affecting markets today and provide larger perspective to guide investors through this uncertainty.
+We wanted to take this opportunity to review some of the significant changes in the market today and provide larger perspective to guide investors through this uncertainty.

 Monetary policy reverses